 Close monitoring is the key to successful business process management.
 Study the metrics to note effectiveness, efficiency, and progress.

 As you continue to monitor and locate areas of trouble, you can optimize the process at this stage.
 Follow a similar process and when everything goes as planned, open the process to larger groups.

 Types of BPM Systems

 Long gone is the time when IT professionals were the only person concerned with BPM systems.
 Now, individuals actively look for software that may contribute to improvement in business.

 BPM systems are classified into 3 major categories according to their ability to meet organizational requirements.
 These are:

 As the name implies, human-centric BPM systems are processes that are executed by humans.
 Friendly interface, clear tracking, and easy notifications are traits that define human-centric systems.
 Other than that, such systems are not easily replaceable.
-For instance, automation cannot easily replace the on-call customer service or it cannot handle complaints as good as humans.
+For instance, automation cannot easily replace on-call customer service or cannot handle complaints as well as humans.

 When must you choose business processes management systems (BPMS)?